Azure-Samples/azure-iot-hub-large-twin-example/README.md

 }
 ```

-Through this structure, a device or module can
+Through this structure, a device or module can report
-- Report which asset it is currently using
+- which asset it is currently using
-- Report which asset it has acknowledge, even if it has not been able to retrieve or apply it
+- which asset it has acknowledged, even if it has not been able to retrieve or apply it
-- Report the status of applying the latest blob asset
+- the status of applying the latest blob asset

 ### Device Client